 The NSW Government is committed to working with businesses in NSW to counter terrorism.
-Details about some of the government programs to assist NSW businesses manage their security risks are available on this website.
-This includes:

 - Places of mass gatherings - a national approach has been developed in relation to mass gatherings' protection.

 - Critical infrastructure - NSW Government is working closely with owners/operators of this infrastructure through the NSW Critical Infrastructure Protection Program.

 - Transport security - a national approach to transport security with state specific measures has been implemented.

 - Chemicals of security concern - the Council of Australian Governments has endorsed the Report of the Management of Chemicals of Security Concern to strengthen security for chemicals that terrorists are most likely to access or target in Australia.

 Businesses can help us in a number of ways.

 1. Implement security measures into your own business